swo/16s-book/manuscript/sec03.md

 ### Phase IV: Fun & profit.

 The part where you actually use your data!
 This part is outside the scope of this work.
+I do, however, encourage you to use the same intellectual attitude that's promulgated
+here: don't just use an analytical tool because it's popular or because someone else used it.
+Look inside the sausage as best you can.

 ## Details of each step